advance100/doc_webpack/webpack-usage.md

 For more options see [[webpack detailed usage]]

 The executable tries to read a file `webpack.config.js` in the current directory.
 More [[webpack options]] are extracted from this file.
+You may simply execute `webpack` if you configured all options in that file.

 ## as module in node.js